-If you’ve ever enjoyed a bowl of melted cheese as an appetizer, you were likely blissfully unaware of the debate simmering just below the surface.
-Ask an Arkansan (like myself) about queso, and we’ll probably ask if you mean “cheese dip.”
+If you’ve ever enjoyed a bowl of melted cheese at a Superbowl Party, you were likely blissfully unaware of the debate simmering just below the surface.
+As an Arkansan (like myself) about queso, and we’ll probably ask if you mean “cheese dip.”
 Arkansas cheese dip versus Texas queso is a longstanding source of tension between the two states.
-Distinct from the fresh, gooey cheeses frequently included in Latin American cuisine, cheese dip is thoroughly American.
+Distinct from the fresh, gooey cheeses present in Latin American cuisine, cheese dip is thoroughly American.
 Sometimes it’s white, sometimes it’s yellow, and there might be meat if you’re feeling fancy.
-It commonly includes some sort of processed cheese and green chiles.

-As with any beloved food, origin stories abound.
-One Texan version claims Otis Farnsworth served the dip in his restaurant in 1900.
-Arkansans counter that the Little Rock’s Mexico Chiquito restaurant first dished it up in the 1930s.
-And per annual tradition, today’s cooks have the option of competing with their best versions in both alleged birthplaces: The World Cheese Dip Championship is held in Little Rock, Arkansas, and the Quesoff takes place in Austin, Texas.
+As with most beloved foods, origin stories abound.
+One Texan version claims Otis Farnsworth served up queso in his restaurant in 1900, while Arkansans counter cheese dip first appeared in the 1930s.
+As per annual tradition, today’s cooks can compete in The World Cheese Dip Championship in Little Rock, Arkansas or the Quesoff in Austin, Texas.

-In 2016, a Wall Street Journal article examining Arkansans’ devotion to this cheesy snack prompted a challenge in Congress.
-Senators completed a blind taste test between Texan cheese dip and Arkansan queso to vote on their favorite.
+In 2016, a Wall Street Journal article highlighting Arkansans’ devotion to cheese dip prompted a challenge in Congress.
+In a blind taste test, senators tried Arkansas cheese dip and Texan queso to determine their favorite.
 The winner?
 Cheese dip.
 Both the Texan and Arkansan senators took the news with good grace.
-In a joint press release, Arkansan senators Tom Cotton and John Boozman extended an open invitation to their Texan counterparts to “cross the border for some real cheese dip anytime.”
-Don’t get me wrong, chips and dip is a welcome sight at any party—just please get the name right.
+In a joint press release, Arkansan senators extended an open invitation to their Texan counterparts to “cross the border for some real cheese dip anytime.”
+Truly, chips and dip is a welcome sight at any party, but we Arkansans implore: please, just get the name right.

 - 1 pound Velveeta (or other pasteurized process cheese food), cut into ½-inch cubes